rsync utility is used to copy files. It can copy files locally as well as from one host to another. You can also use

 -r Recurse into directories -l Copy symlinks as symlinks -p Preserve file permissions -t Preserve modification times -g Preserve group -o Preserve owner -D Preserve device and special files

 This is a convenient shortcut but you don’t necessary want to use all these options.
 For instance, if you are syncing files to a remote system you may not want to preserve the group and owner data, as the same user and group might not exist on the remote system.

 Another commonly used option is

 --verbose).
-As the name suggest, with this option
+As the name suggest, this option makes

-You can move all the files from the public_html/wp directory to the public_html directory in seconds:
+You can sync all the files from the public_html/wp directory to the public_html directory in seconds:

 $ rsync -av /home/example/public_html/wp/ /home/example/public_html/ sending incremental file list ./ .htaccess index.php ... sent 44,901,625 bytes received 36,723 bytes 29,958,898.67 bytes/sec total size is 44,762,896 speedup is 1.00